INTERNSHIP PROGRAM FOR KFI-AM 640 and KTLK AM 1150 PROGRAMMING

 -The importance of our social networking pages

-The ‘attitude’ of a radio station is as important as the programming, during weeks #7 and #8 you will:
+The ‘attitude’ of a radio station is as important as the programming.
+You will pair up with KFI's Imaging Director, Craig Taylor to learn:

 -Pull and edit sound bytes for show promos